Grismund/i-am-the-forest-srd/README.md

 7-9 | Archons | These ancient protectors of the Forest and keen warriors desire harmony with nature and they will fight to protect it.
 10-12 | Shaman | The Shaman seamlessly walks between the Forest and the Enemy.
 At once wild and tame, they respect balance.

-Note Allies are only different narratively except for their Level 3 ability which offer mechanical differences.
+Note: Allies differ only narratively except for their Level 3 ability which offer mechanical differences.

 #### Flora